fdezcaminero/RubyEnum/README.md

 # Ruby Enumerables
+This project is a clone of the Ruby Enumerables.
+Specifically, of the methods given to arrays, ranges, and other Enumerables.

-Ruby Enumerables, written in Ruby in partial fulfillment of the Microverse Cirriculum.
+Written in Ruby in partial fulfillment of the Microverse Cirriculum.

 ---